sit-2021-int214/015-WorldCup/README.md

 ## Overview

-Our group choose this dataset because it contains a wide variety of data.
-Detailed results from the first World Cup are detailed.
+Our group chose this dataset because they wanted to study match history, scores, stadiums, cities and countries in which the matches

 ### Steps